Hsalam08/British-Airways-Analysis/README.md

 - **Countries**: Geographic insights used for analysis.

 ## Key Features
-- **Ratings Analysis**: The project analyses customer ratings for various service categories, including cabin staff, food, entertainment, etc.
+- **Ratings Analysis**: The project analysed customer ratings for various service categories, including cabin staff, food, entertainment, etc.
 - **Comparison with Qatar Airways**: The ratings for British Airways are compared with Qatar Airways to highlight performance differences.
 - **Interactive Dashboard**: An interactive Tableau dashboard was created to visually represent the ratings and make data-driven insights easily accessible.